loriswit/pharus/README.md

 To use Pharus, you need to provide at least one web app implemented with different rendering patterns.
 You also need to provide at least one user flow for each web app.

 Web apps should be placed inside the *app* folder at the root of this repository.
+A collection of sample web apps is [available on GitHub](https://github.com/loriswit/pharus-sample-apps), these can be downloaded and put inside the *app* folder.

 ### Web app definition